 Each sleep stage serves a different function.

 The first stage of sleep is light sleep.
 During this stage, you drift in and out of sleep, your eyes move slowly, and muscle activity starts to wind down.
 It’s very easy to be awakened when you’re in the first stage of sleep.
-This is also when you might experience the feeling of falling that can cause sudden muscle contractions, a phenomenon known as hypnic myoclonia.
+This is also when you might experience the feeling of falling, which can cause sudden muscle contractions, a phenomenon known as hypnic myoclonia.
 If you’re woken up during this sleep stage, you might feel like you haven’t slept at all.